chenwenxiao/adversarial-prior-vae/experiemnt_log.md

-## fid and nll when std is changed
+## fid and nll when std is changed on cifar10

 | Log_std |  MALA  |  ORIGIN | GAN  |
 | ------- | ---- | ---- | ------ |